pmoorman/growthcasts/collections/_posts/2021-08-17-Write-ads-that-kill.md

     - You can avoid being immediately flagged as an ad by using narrative device creatively
 ---

-**Pre-internet advertising was ruthless and beautiful.**.
+**Pre-internet advertising was both ruthless and beautiful.**

 Ruthless because basic processes like audience targeting, producing copy, and analysing results were a slow, delicate affair.
 And beautiful, because the rigamarole constrained the game to a few pros who served their audiences with delightful ads.

-Today’s advertising arena is comparatively cheap.
-Anyone with $5 can participate, which is creating
+Today’s advertising arena is the opposite.
+Anyone with $5 and a keyboard can participate, which is creating:
 - An overload of poorly executed ads
 - A public with a chronic case of ad fatigue

 Luckily, nearly all mediocre ads share something in common.
-You’re about to learn about it, so you can stay well away.
+You’re going to learn what that is, so you can do things differently.

 #### **How do you stand apart in a sea of low-quality ads?**

 It begins with understanding the arena.

-The majority of advertisers are savvy enough to know that some understanding of sales psychology is a prerequisite for success.
-That leads them to invest in either a free copywriting course or a low-cost digital marketing service.
-Which creates a common theme:
+The majority of advertisers are savvy enough to know that *some* understanding of sales psychology is a prerequisite for success.
+That leads them to invest in either free copywriting courses or low-cost digital marketing services.
+And that creates a common theme:

 *Most ad-writers are operating on a few copywriting basics.
-They are much like beginner photographers who’ve grasped the Rule of Thirds and treat it as an iron law.*
+They can be likened to beginner photographers who’ve grasped the Rule of Thirds and treat it as an iron law.*

-One of these psychology fundamentals is worth our attention because its overuse has become a warning signal for internet browsers.
-Here is that principle:
+One of these copywriting fundamentals is worth our attention because while it's usually helpful, its overuse has turned it into a red flag for internet browsers:

-*Readers value being spoken to directly, and writers can create this feeling with both basic and advanced methods.*
+*Readers appreciate being spoken to as if the writer was engaging with them in a one-on-one conversation.*

-Here’s the thing:
+ This feeling can be created with both basic and advanced techniques.
+And here’s the thing:
-**Just about every advertiser is using the basic techniques.**
+**Just about every advertiser is using the basic technique.**

-Which revolve around an element called narrative device - the point of view in which a writer speaks to their reader.
+It revolves around an element called narrative device - the point of view a writer uses to speak to their reader.

 Speaking directly to the reader with narrative device means using “you” language.
 Phrases like *“Imagine you’re…”* or *“You know what it’s like when…”*